Masters Of… Driving Change

 Whilst offering stylish grooming solutions, HANDLE also takes aim at the beauty industry’s reputation as a major plastic polluter, collecting unused packaging from salons, barbers, and beauty and hair care brands.
 They then either return these to the packaging manufacturers, or breathe new life into the materials to create their own products.
 Founders Steve and Tom can’t tackle these big problems all on their own, so they’re asking us all to work together to get a handle on the situation.
 We’re in, are you?

-Do you have a penchant for pieces that are steeped in history and storytelling?
-It’s time to get better acquainted with By Walid.
 The past meets the present at Walid Damirji’s namesake label, where fragments of history are woven into modern silhouettes, allowing an intergenerational collaboration between craftsmen and artisans from different eras.
-Through his patchworked masterpieces, By Walid brings a whole new meaning to the old adage of “history repeats itself”, bringing you wardrobe heirlooms with rich heritages to pass down for generations to come.
+Through his one-off masterpieces, By Walid brings a whole new meaning to the old adage of ‘history repeats itself’, bringing you wardrobe heirlooms with rich heritages to pass down for generations to come.

-Formerly the Creative Director of Joseph and renowned for his use of repurposed textiles, Damirji creates one-of-a-kind, sustainable couture pieces from patchworks of rescued antique fabrics sewn together.
+Renowned for his use of repurposed textiles, the former Creative Director of Joseph creates sustainable couture pieces from patchworks of rescued antique fabrics sewn together.
 This season you’ll find jackets meticulously handcrafted from intricately embroidered Chinese silk, as well as hats made up of patchworks of repurposed shirting and bags showcasing 19th-century embroidery.

-This season also sees the brand launching homeware - very good news for your interiors.
+This season also sees the brand launching homeware .
 Decorative pouffes and cushions showcase 17th, 18th and 19th-century Victorian and Flemish tapestries, and chairs echo the intricate patchwork designs that the brand is renowned for.
-Whilst we’re all spending a little more time inside, there’s no better moment to invest in By Walid’s soft furnishings and furniture.
+Whilst we’re all spending a little more time at home, there’s no better time to invest in By Walid’s soft furnishings and furniture.

-Designer Bethany Williams has been busy in lockdown, designing and producing her whole new season collection from her flat in East London.
-She also held virtual drawing sessions with mothers and children via non-profit organization The Magpie Project, whose sketches were transformed into textiles by illustrator Melissa Kitty Jarram, and form the centrepiece of her SS21 collection (available soon at Browns).
+Designer Bethany Williams was busy during lockdown, designing and producing her whole SS21 collection from her East London flat.
+She also held virtual drawing sessions with mothers and children via non-profit organization The Magpie Project, whose sketches form the centrepiece of her SS21 collection, transformed into textiles by illustrator Melissa Kitty Jarram.

-Empowering the people she works with at the London-based charity - which supports mothers living in temporary accommodation with young dependants - Bethany’s ‘All Our Children’ collection is inspired by their lives and explores the importance of family spirit in a child’s life.
-Speaking to Vogue last year, the designer explained: “‘All our children’ is a phrase that says we have a collective responsibility for our next generation.
+Empowering the people she works with at the London-based charity - which supports mothers living in temporary accommodation with young dependants - Bethany’s ‘All Our Children’ collection is inspired by their lives.
+Speaking to Vogue, the designer explained: “‘All our children’ is a phrase that says we have a collective responsibility for our next generation.
 It’s looking at how the world is borrowed from our children; thinking about that in a sustainability sense, but also in a human sense.”

-Not only an advocate for humanitarian aid, Bethany was granted the 2019 Queen Elizabeth II Award for British Design in recognition of her support for sustainability.
-This season, she delved even deeper into the realms of ethical fabrics and upcycling with her team.
+Not only an advocate for humanitarian aid, Bethany was also granted the 2019 Queen Elizabeth II Award for British Design in recognition of her support for sustainability.
 Coats are crafted from vegan leather, whilst jackets, jeans and shirts feature recycled denim, and T-shirts are woven from organic cotton.
-Joggers have been made from recycled tracksuits, and the footy top is a patchwork of upcycled adidas sportswear.
 Spearheading the campaign for a brighter future for all, this driving force for change is certainly one to keep a close eye on.

 Words by Sophy Davis Russell